FriendsOfDoctrine/dbal-clickhouse/README.md

 $newTable->addColumn('id', 'integer', ['unsigned' => true]);
 $newTable->addColumn('payload', 'string');
 $newTable->addColumn('hash', 'string', ['length' => 32, 'fixed' => true]);
-// *option 'fixed' determine if the specified length of a string column should be fixed and has type FixedString
+// *option 'fixed' sets the fixed length of a string column as specified; if specified, the type of the column is FixedString

 //set primary key
 $newTable->setPrimaryKey(['id']);